Bald Butte Lavender Farm

 Harvesting

 Lavender should be harvested between mid-morning and early afternoon, and not when the plants are wet from morning dew, rain, or during the hottest part of the day.
 A harvest early in the growing season promotes air circulation, new branch growth and a second bloom later in the summer.
 Harvest timing depends on your management objective and lavender cultivar.
-We harvest at the first sign of flowering (≤20%) to maximize the amount of essential oils in the culinary buds and enhance bud retention in dried bundles.
+We harvest at the first sign of flowering (10-20%) to maximize the amount of essential oils in the culinary buds while enhancing bud retention in dried bundles.
 Other management objectives include harvesting for craft buds (<50%), and production of essential oils (50-100%).
-When harvesting flowers you should cut low enough to get long flower stems leaving at least 2 inches of green foliage above the woody stems.
+When harvesting flowers you should cut low enough to get long flower stems leaving about 2 inches of green foliage above the woody stems.
+This first harvest, which produces long flower stems, also serves as a heavy pruning.
 If plants are harvested near or at full flowering this will lessen the chance of a second bloom.

 Pruning